OndrejNepozitek/Edgar-Unity/docs/pipelineTasks.md

 }
 ```

-You can see that I added the `CreateAssetMenu` attribute because we want to be able to create an instance if the task in the Editor.
+You can see that I added the `CreateAssetMenu` attribute because we want to be able to create an instance of the task in the Editor.
 The rest of the code should be quite self-explanatory.

+To use this task, we first create an instance of the `SubtractTask` ScriptableObject and then drag that instance to the *Generator pipeline script*.

 ### Pros and cons

 The biggest *disadvantage* is that we have to specify exactly which payload class we want to use because Unity does not allow us to have generic ScriptableObjects.
-However, this may not be a problem if you do not plan to ever switch payload's implementation.
+However, this may not be a problem if you do not plan to ever switch the implementation of the payload.

 > **Note:** It is not exactly true that we have to specify which payload *class* we want to use.
 We can also use an *interface*.
 But what if we want to access properties from multiple interfaces?
-There are workarounds but I have yet to find one that is not ugly.
+We can probably work around that but it is not very nice.

 ## Inheriting from `PipelineConfig`